reMarkable 2 Review for Professional Use

 precios remarkable

-As you can see, it’s not cheap, €6 a month, since the €4 version only allows you online backups – not bad, but in my opinion very expensive.
+As you can see, it's not cheap, 6€ a month, as the 4€ version only allows for online backups, which isn’t bad, but in my opinion, it's very expensive.

-The €6 Connect version includes features like screen sharing from the reMarkable to your PC, integrations with different cloud storage systems, or converting handwritten notes on the reMarkable into a digital document as if it were typed on the computer.
+The 6-euro Connect version includes features like screen sharing from reMarkable to your PC, integrations with different cloud storage systems, or converting handwritten notes on the reMarkable into a digitized document as if it had been typed on the computer.

 G - Customer Support

-Their customer service was 10 out of 10.
+Their service was a 10 out of 10.

 2.1 - Reading PDFs on the reMarkable 2

-It works perfectly, not much more to say.
+It works perfectly, nothing much to add.

 Reading Manga on the reMarkable 2